 - Offline analysis within the SAIF.

 Users can use the ultrasound systems without core assistance following a one hour training session with our staff.
-Please contact us to set up training or if you have any questions.
+Training requests can be submitted via iLab at this link.
+Please contact us at email@example.com or call 919-966-2855 if you have any questions about your study

 If data collected with the ultrasound system Vevo2100 in Marsico Hall leads to publication please acknowledge the NIH instrumentation grant support with the following sentence: